yackx/wopr/README.md

 [EUPL - European Union Public License version 1.2](LICENSE.txt)

-The EUPL is the European Free/Open Source Software (F/OSS) licence.
+The EUPL is the European Free/Open Source Software (F/OSS) license.
 It is compatible with GLP-3.0 and available in 23 languages.
 [More info](https://interoperable-europe.ec.europa.eu/collection/eupl/introduction-eupl-licence)

 ## Credits